microsoft/GlobalSecureAccess/website/docs/Entra Private Access/OnPremSSO.md

 ### Tips for avoiding SSO issues

+### Is NTLM not working when signing in with Windows Hello for Bussiness?
+Check this known issue: [NTLM auth requires fully functional Kerberos when signing in with Windows Hello for Business](../Troubleshooting/KnownIssues.md#ntlm-auth-requires-fully-functional-kerberos-when-signing-in-with-windows-hello-for-business)

 #### Kerberos Negative cache
  When you ask the system to get you a ticket to host/foo.bar.com and it fails to get a ticket for various reasons, it puts the SPN in what's called a negative cache.
 Every time you ask for a ticket to an SPN the first thing the system does is check this negative cache and asks, "have I tried this recently and if so, did it fail?"
 If it failed, then it knows don't bother trying and short circuit the same error.
 This cache is valid for a certain period of time and is controlled by the "SpnCacheTimeout" value.
 There is a separate cache controlled by FarKdcTimeout that does exactly the same thing, except for when it can't contact a given KDC.